 Update: You won’t find this gorgeous and eclectic interior any longer.
 It was gutted and turned modern.
 However, they realized their mistake.
 Hopefully the classic joint we all love will soon be back.
 With a storied history dating back to 1925, the Formosa Cafe in West Hollywood oozes with a lot of star power.
 Just a stones throw from The Lot, a studio that has changed hands and names over the years, the Formosa was in a prime position to serve the clientele working at the studio.

 We visited just as it was opening for the evening.
 Thankfully, we were able to photograph it without many people about.
 Soon, however, the place filled with guests having cocktails at the bar or dining from the restaurants Asian-oriented cuisine.

-Since we were starving, we decided to try something off of the menu.
+Since my stomach grumbled fiercely, we decided to try something off of the menu.
 The wonton nachos were delicious and different, with edamame and black beans, cheese sauce, pico de gallo, guacamole and sour cream.
 The Formosa burger featured, along with the patty, caramelized onions, white cheddar, a kimchi aioli and arugula.
 Both were scrumptious.
 Given my enduring fondness for all things Hawaiian, I fell in love with their mai tai.
 Theirs stood out as a tasty libation.

 7156 Santa Monica Boulevard

 West Hollywood, CA